federicamilinanni/SBtabVFGEN/README.md

-In some cases, a compound's amount or concentration is not supposed to be governed by reactions (kinetic laws, stoichiometry) but rather by a fixed (time-dependant) value.
+In some cases, a compound's amount or concentration is not supposed to be governed by reactions (kinetic laws, stoichiometry) but rather by a fixed (time-dependent) value.
 In SBML this is called a boundary condition.
 If the species is supposed to be constant, the field `!IsConstant` can be set to `TRUE`; otherwise, you can assign the value of an expression, listed in the `Expression` table to this